JamesMcFall/Cron_Log/README.md

 * When a cron job last ran.
 * How long it took to run.
 * Whether it finished or not.
 * How far through the task it got.
+How many rows were processed.

 * * *